GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/singleFracCompression/Example.rst

     :end-before: <!-- SPHINX_BC_END -->

-Please note that the remote stress has a negative value, due to the negative sign convention for compressive stress in GEOSX.
+Note that the remote stress has a negative value, due to the negative sign convention for compressive stresses in GEOSX.

 The parameters used in the simulation are summarized in the following table.